Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aNjrI1SZYRY.md

 ### Transcript

-> just as long as it comes to dedicated servers i don't care how long it takes oh you don't care oh oh more time for us oh delayed again 1.0 and dedicated service will come out in 15 years
+> just as long as it comes to dedicated servers I don't care how long it takes oh you don't care oh oh more time for us oh delayed again 1.0 and dedicated service will come out in 15 years